A1exxander/Ceaser-Cipher/README.md

 # Ceaser-Cipher
-Ceaser Cipher coded in Java
+Ceaser Cipher coded in Java as part of a Reddit coding challenge